Season 1898/99

 Monday 26 September was the Glasgow Autumn Holiday and Queen's Park took advantage of the holiday to arrange a challenge match with Sunderland at Hampden Park.
 The weather was very good and the pitch in excellent condition.
 The 15,000 spectators were treated to a fine match.
 There was an unfortunate start to the game, with Hugh Butler injured in the first five minutes and being no more than a passenger thereafter.
 Despite the handicap, Queen's Park took the lead in 30 minutes and it was the lame Butler who was on the end of a Robert Lambie cross.
 Sunderland came more into the game and Bill Raisbeck equalised with a header on the stroke of half-time.
 Hugh Butler could take no further part in the contest.
 The ten men were holding their own but, in 50 minutes, John Ritchie deflected the ball into his own net, giving the Englishmen the lead.
 As the half progressed, James Irons also had to retire injured and, with five minutes to go, centre half Dick Jackson extended Sunderland's advantage with a long drive.
 A worry for Queen's was that Hugh Butler, John Gillespie, James Irons and Bob McColl were all limping as they left the ground.

 Following the defeat in Bainsford, Queen's Park had friendly matches with Port Glasgow Athletic, Linthouse and Renton at Hampden Park.
 There were only small attendances at each match.
 Queen's were beaten 3-1 by Port Glasgow Athletic, the holders of the Scottish Qualifying Cup.
 Duncan McCorquodale and Bill Smith gave the visitors a two-goal lead but Robert Lambie pulled one back with a header.
 Queen's passed up a number of chances to equalise and were made to pay when Port Glasgow scored a third from a scrimmage in the dying seconds.
 The match with Linthouse was spoiled to some extent by a strong wind.
 Queen's won 4-2 with goals from David Wilson, Robert Lambie, Dyke Berry and Willie Stewart.
 Archie Scott scored twice for Linthouse.
 The match with Renton was a tale of two halves.
 Playing with the wind, the visitors took an early 3-0 lead, with goals from Trail, Baird and McLean.
 It is hard to know which McLean scored the third goal - there were four McLean brothers in the Renton team.
 Queen's did not appear to be taking the game too seriously but nevertheless fought back to win 4-3.
-The Spiders' scorers were Bob McColl (2), Willie Stewart and either David Wilson or Dyke Berry (reports varied).
+The Spiders' scorers were Bob McColl (2), Willie Stewart and Dyke Berry.

 After a series of games that were not of any great significance, Queen's Park were back in serious action on Saturday 29 October with the semi-final of the Glasgow Cup against Third Lanark at Cathkin Park.
 The 17,000 spectators, on a lovely afternoon, saw a rousing spectacle.
 Queen's Park started the better and took the lead in around 15 minutes through Bob McColl after a fine forward move.
 Goalkeeper Alex Milne possibly could have done more to prevent the goal.
 Queen's continued to dominate but, as the interval approached, Third Lanark came more into the game and equalised from a Gillespie header.
 The Spiders responded almost immediately and Bob McColl made the score 2-1 with "as fine a shot as has been seen this season."
 Queen's Park still did more of the attacking after the break and should have increased their lead.
 In the last ten minutes, however, the Volunteers had a good spell and could have drawn level but for erratic shooting.
 Queen's held on for a deserved, if somewhat unexpected, victory.